RosarioCCLab/DP4-App/README.md

 </picture>

 ### Bugs and malfuntions
-In case you find a faulty operation of DP4+ App, please report your situation in detail to the following emails:
+In case you find a faulty operation of **DP4+ App**, please report your situation in detail to the following emails:
 * brunoafranco@uca.edu.ar
 * zanardi@inv.rosario-conicet.gov.ar
 * sarotti@iquir-conicet.gov.ar